SunGreen Site F.A.Q.

 How do you get the names of the people?.

 People send in names by clicking the link at the bottom of each page.
-People are only too pleased to be able to help.
+People usually pleased to be able to help.

 How do you scan the photos ?.